Tirth9978/version-control-system/README.md

 ## Project Overview

-Here we have used the ` int main(int argc, char * argv[]) ` .
+Here They have used the ` int main(int argc, char * argv[]) ` .
 This project is inspired by Git .
 This project supports committing changes and can be used with Git, which is a major advantage that many developers appreciate.

 ---